4.50.1 Campaign Development Process

 Stage 1: Campaign Proposal and Triage

-1. The Campaign Management System is open to all LB&I employees to submit campaign ideas.
+1. The Campaign Management System (CMS) is open to all LB&I employees to submit campaign ideas.
 CP&A reviews all campaign submissions and performs the following functions:

 • Triages all submissions for accuracy and completeness